 and annual competency

 This is a tough one.
 That first year with your new employee requires double the amount of competency assessment, and therefore double the documentation.
 Ensure that your documentation, again either paper or electronic, has the means of adequately capturing two assessments for an employee’s first year.
 Both assessments should include all six competency elements.
 If you’re not using an automated competency assessment software, you may have to rely on an Outlook or Google calendar to set reminders and notifications for when your employees are due.
-Take the time to schedule their assessments and ensure that you document it completely!
+Take the time to schedule their assessments and ensure that you document them completely!

 I’ve said it before, and I’ll say it again.
 If you didn’t document it, it didn’t happen.
 Don’t get stuck in the position of…I KNOW I did his competency assessment, I just can’t find it!
 Make sure that you have a template that allows for complete documentation of all test systems and testing platforms.
 Ensure that all six competency requirements are listed on this documentation—even if there’s a “Not Applicable” component, keep all six requirements on there!
 Store your documents appropriately.
 If you are not electronically recording competency, find a file folder or binder system that allows you to organize each staff member’s training and competency information.